-I am an independent researcher and consultant focused on privacy, security, and behavioral economics.
-My work draws attention to privacy problems online, demystifies technology for the non-technically inclined, and provides data to help inform policy.
+Ashkan Soltani is an independent researcher and consultant focused on privacy, security, and behavioral economics.
+His work draws attention to privacy problems online, demystifies technology for the non-technically inclined, and provides data-driven insights to help inform policy.

-He also organizes the famous Tech Policy Happy Hours in DC (and any other city he travels through).
+He also organizes the famous Tech Policy Happy Hours in DC, NY, and SF.
 If you’d like to attend, just email.

 I rely on Kristin Thomson to keep my organization up and running.
 Kristin has over twenty years of experience with small business management and nonprofit advocacy, learning everything from accounting, to grantwriting, to web design along the way.
 Kristin is a social researcher with an MA in Urban Affairs and Public Policy from the University of Delaware, and frequently writes about the issues at the intersection of music, law, technology and policy.
 She is currently co-director of Future of Music Coalition’s Artist Revenue Streams project, and was a lead author of Pew Internet and American Life’s report on Arts Organizations and Digital Technologies.
 All business-y things can be sent to her.